smkpobon27/Online_Address_Book_PHP/README.md

 This is a Simple Online Address Book Web Application that can serve your purposes if you want to save your contact remotely and want to use them.

 ## Functionality:
-It has functionality to 'Create new contact', 'Edit contact', 'Show Details', 'Delete contact'.
+It has functionality to 'Create new contact', 'Edit contact', 'Show Details', 'Delete contact','Import CSV file', 'Download excel file'.
 Also Sign up & Log in, Log out funcionality for every user.
 This full project is created from Scratch, No PHP frameworks used.

 ## Used Technologies in this Project:
 #### PHP 5